-Action Draft DHS Priorities Target Delivery Period Key Partners Related Draft DHS Challenges Continue to work with partners to reduce levels of digital exclusion through providing training, affordable broadband and/or technology 2, 4, 5 and 6 Increase the number of people who can access affordable broadband and use the internet from their home 1-3 years GCC/RSLs/Private Sector/Third Sector 1 and 2 Work with partners to increase affordable fibre broadband connectivity to existing properties and new build homes 2, 4, 5 and 6 Increase the number of homes with access to an affordable fibre broadband connection 5 + years GCC/RSLs/Private Sector Housing (Landlords/Owner Occupiers) 1 and 2 Develop a Digital Housing Guide that outlines best practice relating to promoting digital inclusion, implementing new systems and online services, technology and collecting/managing data 1, 2, 3, 4, 5 and 6 Improve information sharing, highlight examples of good practice that will support the delivery actions in the draft DHS 1-3 years GCC/RSLs 1, 2, 3, 4 and 5 Develop a Digital Common Housing Register for Glasgow 1, 3, and 4 Develop an online system in partnership with RSLs that improves access to housing, data collection and delivery of online services 1-3 years GCC/RSLs 3, 5, 6 Explore the potential of developing a Digital Housing Data Framework with RSL partners 3 and 4 Create an online data system that allows GCC and RSLs to record and analyse data 3-5 years GCC/RSLs 5 Establish a Digital Housing Working Group 1,2, 3, 4, 5 and 6 Create a group that allows RSLs to share information and develop digital housing projects 1-3 years GCC/RSLs 1, 2, 3, 4, 5 and 6 Investigate the potential to implement technology that will improve the housing conditions, health of our citizens and deliver services including supporting independent living 4, 5 and 6 Identify and implement technology that can assist in improving the condition of housing and peoples' lives in the city.
-3-5 years GCC/RSLs/GCHSCP 3 and 4 Expand the provision of online housing services for all RSLs tenants 1 and 4 Enhance the existing level of housing services that are provided online 3-5 years GCC/RSLs 3
+ACTION DIGITAL HOUSING STRATEGY PRIORITIES TARGET DELIVERY PERIOD KEY PARTNERS RELATED DIGITAL HOUSING STRATEGY CHALLENGES Continue to work with partners to reduce levels of digital exclusion through providing training, affordable broadband and/or technology 2, 4, 5 and 6 Increase the number of people who can access affordable broadband and use the internet from their home 1-3 years GCC/RSLs/ Private Sector/Third Sector 1 and 2 Work with partners to increase affordable fibre broadband connectivity to existing properties and new build homes 2, 4, 5 and 6 Increase the number of homes with access to an affordable fibre broadband connection.
+Deployment of open access ducting to all new homes 5+ years GCC/RSLs/ Private Sector Housing (Landlords/ Owner Occupiers) 1 and 2 Develop a Digital Housing Guide that outlines best practice relating to promoting digital inclusion, implementing new systems and online services, technology and collecting/managing data 1, 2, 3, 4, 5 and 6 Improve information sharing, highlight examples of good practice that will support the delivery actions in the DHS 1-3 years GCC/RSLs 1, 2, 3, 4 and 5

+ACTION DIGITAL HOUSING STRATEGY PRIORITIES TARGET DELIVERY PERIOD KEY PARTNERS RELATED DIGITAL HOUSING STRATEGY CHALLENGES Develop a Digital CHR for Glasgow 1, 3, and 4 Develop an online system in partnership with RSLs that improves access to housing, data collection and delivery of online services 3-5 years GCC/RSLs 3, 5 and 6 Explore the potential of developing a Digital Housing Data Framework with RSL partners 3 and 4 In line with GDPR compliance, create an online data system that allows GCC and RSLs to record and analyse data in an inclusive and ethical manner 3-5 years GCC/RSLs 5 Establish a Digital Housing Working Group 1,2, 3, 4, 5 and 6 Create a group that allows RSLs to share information and develop digital housing projects 1-3 years GCC/RSLs 1, 2, 3, 4, 5 and 6 Investigate the potential to implement technology that will improve the housing conditions, health of our citizens and deliver services including supporting independent living 4, 5 and 6 Work with RSLs and GCHSCP to identify and implement technology that can assist in improving the condition of housing and peoples' lives in the city.
+This includes the planned switch from analogue to digital telecare 1-3 years GCC/RSLs/ GCHSCP 3 and 4 Expand the provision of online housing services for all RSLs tenants 1 and 4 Enhance the existing level of housing services that are provided online 3-5 years GCC/RSLs 3

-Explore opportunities to secure funding to deliver actions outlined in the draft DHS Action Plan 1, 2, 3, 4, 5 and 6 Investigate potential funding sources that GCC and partners could apply for to deliver the actions outlined in the draft DHS.
-Ongoing GCC/RSLs/GCHSCP 6 Facilitate partnership working that will support RSLs to improve digital systems, services, use of technology and collection of data 1, 2, and 4 Develop partnerships across Glasgow's affordable housing sector that allow RSLs to improve digital systems, services, the use of technology and data gathering.
-1-3 years GCC/RSLs 1,2, 3, 4, 5 and 6
+ACTION DIGITAL HOUSING STRATEGY PRIORITIES TARGET DELIVERY PERIOD KEY PARTNERS RELATED DIGITAL HOUSING STRATEGY CHALLENGES Explore opportunities to secure funding to deliver actions outlined in the DHS Action Plan 1, 2, 3, 4, 5 and 6 Investigate potential funding sources that GCC and partners could apply for to deliver the actions outlined in the DHS Ongoing GCC/RSLs/ GCHSCP 6 Facilitate partnership working that will support RSLs to improve digital systems, services, use of technology and collection of data 1, 2, and 4 Develop partnerships across Glasgow's affordable housing sector that allow RSLs to improve digital systems, services, the use of technology and data gathering 1-3 years GCC/RSLs 1,2, 3, 4, 5 and 6